Scroll Down

 During the last couple of years, Conservation Volunteers have planted over 26,000 trees and just under 4.5km of hedgerow!

-Surrey Choices have also been working collaboratively as Surrey Hills Conservation Volunteers to help project ancient yew trees with dead hedging.
+Surrey Choices have also been working collaboratively as Surrey Hills Conservation Volunteers to help protect the ancient yew trees with dead hedging.